amirs7/tutorials/docker/introduction/6-docker-compose/Readme.md

 Next, each service is explained:

 ### Backend Service
-We create a simple CRUD api for ToDos.
-We define each todo as a simple text.
-This api can create a ToDo, delete a ToDo, and return the list of all ToDos.
+Our to do app has a simple CRUD api for tasks.
+Each task is just a text.
+This api can create or delete a task and also return the list of all tasks.

 The spring framework is used here for creating the api.
 For starting, first we need to build our java project and create an executable jar file.
 First, head into the `backend` directory:
 ```
 cd backend
 ```
 For building the project we need to execute `mvn clean package` command.
 If you already have maven and java 11 installed on your machine, you can build the project on your machine:
 ```